aimms/documentation/webui/download-widget.rst

 Example
 +++++++

 A sample example to create a text file containing the final path of :token:`FileLocation` is shown below.
-You can download the example AIMMS project that contains this procedure.
+You can also download the example AIMMS project that contains this procedure from `here <webui/resources/DownloadWidgetExample.7z>`_

 .. code::